Lifestyle Fortress

 If we look at the Bible in Acts 2, around AD 30.
 On the Day of Pentecost, the apostles addressed Parthians, Medes, Elamites, residents of Mesopotamia, Judea, Cappadocia, Pontus, Asia, Phrygia, Pamphylia, Egypt, and Libya near Cyrene.
 That’s quite a long list of different cultures.
 The Holy Spirit didn’t require everyone to learn Hebrew first.
 The message came to people in their own languages.
 The focus wasn’t pronunciation accuracy.
 It was about understanding what they were saying.

-No Command to Use Hebrew
+Does the Bible Command Believers to Use the Hebrew Name Yeshua?

 chosen adventures robe